pmbusch/Lithium-Supply/README.md

 # Instructions

-The repository is ~294Mb unzipped.
+The repository is ~830Mb fully unzipped, please make sure to manually unzip files in the Results folder.

 Users can run all the code for replication using the "Lithium-Supply.Rproj" file, or by setting their own working directory and running scripts independently.